 The Letter Challenge: write a letter about being bullied

 Sometimes it’s hard to stand up for ourselves when we’re teased or bullied.
-Watch the Letter Challenge video about Chloe with your daughter or son, and then think about how you’d deal with a similar experience by writing a letter to yourselves.
+Talk about examples of bullying with your daughter or son, and then think about how you’d deal with these experiences by writing a letter to yourselves.
 You can do the activity together, or encourage your child to do it on their own and share it with you afterward.

 How to take the Letter Challenge